PolyhedraZK/PolyhedraDocs/docs/expander/prover_internals/input_chunks.md

 ## Use the output of other circuits
 In the proving of a groups of circuits, it may also happen that the output of a circuit, either public or private, is used as the input of many following circuits.

-We can adopt a similar approach as described above by commiting the output first and use that as the signature of all following usage.
+We can adopt a similar approach as described above by commiting the output first and then use that as the signature of all following usages.